shrpnsld/trace-out/README.md

 There are built-in implementations for redirecting output to Windows debug output and to a file: `trace_out_to_wdo` and `trace_out_to_file` respectively.
 By defulat `trace_out_to_file` saves output to `trace-out.txt`.
 To change this define `TRACE_OUT_TO_FILE` with desired file name.
 No `<redirection>.cpp` files required when using these built-in redirections.

-### Notes
+## Notes

 trace-out is turned on if `NDEBUG` is not defined or `TRACE_OUT_ON` is defined; turned off if `NDEBUG` or `TRACE_OUT_OFF` is defined.

 There is an output synchronization that prevents outputs from different threads to mix up.
-By default it is turned on.
-To disable syncronization define macro `TRACE_OUT_NO_OUTPUT_SYNC`.
+By default it is turned off.
+To enable syncronization define macro `TRACE_OUT_OUTPUT_SYNC_ON`.